vetronics/vetronics/README.md

 - Robotics & embedded systems
 - Home-lab setups and virtualization
 - Privacy and cybersecurity tools
-- Automation with Python and Linux scripting
+- Automation with Python and c++ scripts
 - Tinkering with open-source hardware and software

 ---